Update: D. L. Hughley Tests Positive For Coronavirus After Fainting Onstage

 “Our friend D.L.
 Hughley had a medical emergency while performing on Friday and was hospitalized overnight.
 According to his publicist, he was suffering from exhaustion after working & traveling this week,” the club posted on Facebook.
 “Love ya, D.L. and we’ll look forward to seeing this King of Comedy back in Nashville soon!”

-People are pointing out that the guests who attended the comedy show and were seen not wearing masks should all be tested for coronavirus as well.
+People are pointing out that the guests who attended the comedy show should all be tested for coronavirus as well.
+Many of them were NOT wearing masks.

 If you’re going out amid the pandemic be certain that you stay vigilant and WEAR YOUR DAMN MASK.